Raymond Fan

 prof_pic2.jpg

+I’m a postdoc affiliated with the Redwood Center at UC Berkeley, working with Jamie Simon on fundamental theory for deep learning.
 I completed my PhD in Physics (2024) at the University of Toronto, studying how biological networks can process information.
-I currently work as a Research Scientist at a research-focused startup, AI Leap.
+I also worked briefly as a Research Scientist at a startup, where I acquired a strong interest in understanding deep learning.

-If you have any questions for me, happy to have a chat.
+I sometimes share writing on technical topics that interest me on my blog.
+If you have any questions for me, happy to chat.

 Contact: raymond.fan@alumni.utoronto.ca